 If you are in your 40s, and you measured your height, chances are you would not be the same height that you were in, say, high school.
 It’s true.
 As we get older, we tend to shrink.
-A French study in 2010, measures more than 8,000 women who were over the age of 60.
+A French study in 2010 measures more than 8,000 women who were over the age of 60.
 They then asked each woman to estimate her own height.
 Nearly all of the women in the study overestimated their height.
 Some overestimated by as much as 2 inches.
-This is not wishful thinking on the women’s part; they were recalling their tallest height.
-Shrinking in stature is a normal part of the aging process, but there are ways you can stop it – or at least slow it down.
+This is not wishful thinking on the women’s part; they recalled their tallest height.
+Shrinking in stature is a normal part of the aging process, but there are ways you can stop it or at least slow it down.

 What Causes People to Shrink?